apache/trafficserver/doc/admin/security-options.en.rst

    -  :ts:cv:`proxy.config.ssl.server.private_key.path`
    -  :ts:cv:`proxy.config.ssl.CA.cert.path`

-3. Run the command :option:`traffic_line -L` to restart Traffic Server on the local node or :option:`traffic_line -M` to restart Traffic Server on all the nodes in a cluster.
+#.
+Run the command :option:`traffic_line -L` to restart Traffic Server on the
+   local node or :option:`traffic_line -M` to restart Traffic Server on all the nodes in a cluster.

 ..
-XXX:: This numbering is ridiculous.
+This numbering is ridiculous.

 .. _traffic-server-and-origin-server-connections: